Lepidorhombus boscii

 The four-spot megrim (Lepidorhombus boscii) is a species of flatfish in the family Scophthalmidae.
-It is found a depths between 7 and 800 m in the northeast Atlantic and Mediterranean.
+It is found a depths between 7 and 800 m (typically between 100–450 m) in the northeast Atlantic and Mediterranean.
+It reaches a length of 40 cm.
 It can be separated from its close relative, the megrim or whiff (L. whiffiagonis), by the dark spots towards the rear of the fins.
-It reaches a length of 40 cm.

-In Spanish it is known as gallo de cuatro manchas, (or more often, simply gallo) sometimes (depending on the region or city) ojito.
-In Galician it is "rapante" or "meiga de catro manchas" and in Catalan it is palaia bruixa de quatre taques, serrandell or llisèria.
+In Spanish it is known as gallo de cuatro manchas (or more often, simply gallo), sometimes (depending on the region or city) ojito.
+In Galician it is rapante or meiga de catro manchas and in Catalan it is palaia bruixa de quatre taques, serrandell or llisèria.
 In France it is known as cardine à quatre taches.